Materiality assessment at Nokian Tyres

 We follow the board-approved Ethical Guidelines in operations throughout the Nokian Tyres group.
 The document has been published in several languages, and it specifies the ethical principles for Nokian Tyres’ business, instructions for ethical issues and a procedure for the group personnel.
 Furthermore, the document discusses the enforcement and supervision of the rules.
 While local and international documents provide additional instructions, the ethical guidelines establish a strong foundation and we expect all employees to follow them.
 This ensures conducting ethical business at all levels of our operations.

 We follow the law in letter and spirit in every country of operation.
 Our ethical guidelines provide every employee with instructions in case they see something in our operation that may conflict with the applicable legislation.

 Responsible purchasing of raw materials, goods and services

-We follow the UN Global Compact principles as well as our own ethical guidelines, which also address the issues of responsibility in the purchasing chain.
-Furthermore, we require all of our raw material suppliers to adhere to our Supplier Code of Conduct that both parties sign and to have an ISO 9001 certified quality management system in place.
+As a participant in the UN Global Compact initiative, we follow the UNGC’s ethical principles as well as our own, which also address the issues of responsibility in the purchasing chain.
+Furthermore, we require all of our raw material suppliers to adhere to our Supplier Code of Conduct that both parties sign, and all suppliers must, at the minimum, have an ISO 9001 certified quality system in place.
 We also prefer suppliers with valid ISO 14001 certification.
 The basic raw material for tyres is natural rubber.
 As an agricultural product, it is the livelihood of many families living in countries where the local legislation and working conditions have not been fully developed.
 Nokian Tyres only purchases natural rubber from processors that we have approved.
 We supervise their activities through audits and collaboration with local parties.

 Nokian Tyres participates in the Sustainable Natural Rubber Initiative (SNR-i, IRSG), which promotes sustainable development throughout the supply chain of natural rubber and commits everyone in the supply chain to mutual goals.